 You can ask these questions on a call and then reprise them in your closed-lost follow-up.
 Use this feedback to brainstorm with your team about new ways to deliver or show value.
 Share insights with marketing that help them understand how the market is thinking about the problem you’re trying to solve.
-Consider ideas to improve the sales narrative and materials.
+Also, consider ideas to improve the sales narrative and materials.

-How Other Functions Can Support Sales in Objection Handling
+How Other Functions Can Support Sales

-And almost every team at your organization has a role to play.
+It truly takes a village to handle all the common sales objections your sellers will face.
+And almost every team in your organization has a role to play:

-Marketing and sales enablement need to lead trainings and create materials that help sales handle objections.
+- Product marketing and sales enablement: Marketing and sales enablement need to lead trainings and create materials that help sales reps handle objections.
 They should be responsible for owning the talk tracks the team uses and ensuring that everyone is aligned.

 At Chorus, our team also builds playlists of recorded calls to help the sales team hear how to handle common sales objections.
 (Always measure to learn with your call-recording data.)